NEWS

 Image Source: Milky Way over Las Termas de Chillán, Chile (Photo by Pamela Lara/Getty Images)

-The center of the Milky Galaxy is teeming with billions of stars, tens of millions of masses of gas, a supermassive black hole, stars in formation, and an extensive graveyard of stellar remnants.
-So, this was the likeliest place where they could discover an astronomical object.
-But what they ended up observing, left them stunned.
+The center of the Milky Way is teeming with billions of stars, vast clouds of gas, a supermassive black hole, forming stars, and an extensive graveyard of stellar remnants.
+This made it a prime location for discovering new astronomical objects.
+However, what they found left them stunned.

 The mysterious object was first detected when the researchers observed the central molecular zone (CMZ), a special area in the Galactic Center known for its dense gas and star-forming regions.
 The object was found to be bubbling with cold dust and fast-moving gas traveling nearly 112,000 miles per hour from a tiny area in the heart of our galaxy, as per Daily Express.
 The gas temperature around the object was recorded at -436 degrees Fahrenheit, significantly colder than typically observed in this region of the galaxy.
 Another strange behavior that the object depicted was that it was emitting only microwaves.